rakeshbangla41/8_Week_SQL_Challenge/Case Study #5 - Data Mart/README.md

 ## What I have learned by doing this project:

+1) creating new tables

-1)	data cleaning and transformation:
+2)	data cleaning and transformation:

     a)	converted a ‘String’ data type column to ‘Date’ data type column
     b)	extracted ‘week number’, ‘month number’ and ‘year’ from Date data type column